Skip to main content

 CORI students comprehended new books better.

 CORI students want to read.
-In fact, they do choose to read more books after being in CORI (for more about CORI and reading motivation, see Promoting Reasons for Reading: Teacher Practices that Impact Motivation.
+In fact, they do choose to read more books after being in CORI (for more about CORI and reading motivation, see the article Teacher Practices that Impact Reading Motivation.

 CORI students learn the concepts they study deeply, which is valuable for their general knowledge and valuable for their content learning.